-- Exception: If one or both back-to-back (parallel) fences are constructed with noncombustible materials. - Note: Meeting this requirement may necessitate coordination with neighbors or an HOA to eliminate at least one of the combustible parallel fences.
+- Exception: If one or both back-to-back (parallel) fences are constructed with noncombustible materials (e.g., concrete or metal). - Note: Meeting this requirement may necessitate coordination with neighbors or an HOA to eliminate at least one of the combustible parallel fences.